Rishang/install-release/README.md

 **Install Release** gives you the `ir` command to install and keep single-binary CLI tools updated on Linux, macOS, and WSL.
-It works with GitHub/GitLab releases and supports mise/aqua registry entries and Docker images.
+It works with GitHub, GitLab, and Forgejo-powered Codeberg releases, and supports mise/aqua registry entries and Docker images.

 This can be any tool you want to install, which is pre-compiled for your device and present on a supported provider.